Pylons/pyramid/docs/narr/hooks.rst

 ``rendered_view`` built-in derivers.
 It is possible to customize this ordering using the ``over`` and ``under`` options.
 Each option can use the names of other view derivers in order to specify an ordering.
-There should rarely be a reason to worry about the ordering of the derivers.
+There should rarely be a reason to worry about the ordering of the derivers except when the deriver depends on other operations in the view pipeline.

 Both ``over`` and ``under`` may also be iterables of constraints.
 For either option, if one or more constraints was defined, at least one must be satisfied, else a :class:`pyramid.exceptions.ConfigurationError` will be raised.
 This may be used to define fallback constraints if another deriver is missing.

+Two sentinel values exist, :attr:`pyramid.viewderivers.INGRESS` and :attr:`pyramid.viewderivers.VIEW`, which may be used when specifying constraints at the edges of the view pipeline.
+For example, to add a deriver at the start of the pipeline you may use ``under=INGRESS``.

 It is not possible to add a view deriver under the ``mapped_view`` as the :term:`view mapper` is intimately tied to the signature of the user-defined